-In your IT Infrastructure, it is inevitable that at some point an OEM will declare a hardware device “End of Life” (EOL).
-EOL refers to the date after which technical support either in the form of telephone or on-site labor, or spare parts, or both is no longer available to the product owner.
-In unique cases where manufacturer support may still be possible to obtain, customers requesting it are often charged a premium for services provided after the EOL support date with limited service options.
+In your IT Infrastructure, it is inevitable that at some point an OEM will declare a hardware device “End of Service Life” (EOSL).
+EOSL refers to the date after which technical support either in the form of telephone or on-site labor, or spare parts, or both is no longer available to the product owner.
+In unique cases where manufacturer support may still be possible to obtain, customers requesting it are often charged a premium for services provided after the EOSL support date with limited service options.
 This presents many challenges to your IT department, but in many cases, you need not be leveraged into a CAPEX decision.

-Why you should consider using EOL products in your IT Infrastructure
+Why you should consider using EOSL products in your IT Infrastructure

-If your IT Infrastructure is stable and performing well, and you plan no major OS or application changes, EOL support can deliver:
+If your IT Infrastructure management is stable and performing well, and you plan no major OS or application changes, EOSL support can deliver:

 - Stable and proven IT Infrastructure performance

-- Avoidance of the risk of upgrade, transition, conversion, etc.
+- Avoidance of the risk of an upgrade, transition, conversion, etc.

 - Avoidance of the risk of OS and application compatibility